Cathedral of the Immaculate Conception, Beijing: History

 The cathedral was damaged by fire in 1775, the 40th year of the reign of the Qianlong Emperor, who donated 10,000 taels of silver for restoration work, and also bestowed a calligraphed board in his own hand, inscribed with the characters '万有真原' on it, meaning 'The True Origin of All Things'.

 In 1838, in the 14th year of the reign of the Daoguang Emperor, due to constant conflicts with the power and influence of the Catholic Church, for the sake of peace, the Qing government decreed a restriction of the activity of the Catholic Church in China.
 In this decree, the cathedral was confiscated by the government and remained such until the end of the Second Opium War, when the Catholic Church was again permitted to act freely.
 The cathedral was reopened in 1860 under the leadership of Bishop Joseph Martial Mouly.

 When the Boxer Rebellion broke out in 1900, all the churches of Beijing were targets of vandalism, and on 14 June 1900, the cathedral was razed to the ground, together with most other churches of Beijing.

 In 1904, the present structure, the fourth church on the site, was completed.
+The new construction included the coat of arms of Pope Pius X (the reigning pope at the time) on the upper middle front facade along with a symbol of the cross and a letter M at the top, representing Christ and the Virgin Mary, all of which are still visible.

 On 21 December 1979, Bishop Michael Fu Tieshan was consecrated in the cathedral, the first major event in the life of the Catholic Church in China after the Cultural Revolution.

 The cathedral is possibly the best known to foreigners in China, as English-language masses are celebrated there.